stackforge/openstack-sdk-php/doc/oo-tutorial.md

 In our pre-flight check, we would be remiss if we didn't point out that there are some requirements for the pilot (that's you), too.

-The HPCloud library is composed of two parts:
+The PHP-Client library is composed of two parts:

 1. The Object-Oriented part, which is the subject of this tutorial.
 2. The Stream Wrapper, which is the subject of another tutorial.